czarmanu/lake-ice-ml/README.md

 <img src="figures/graphical_abstract_rs2020_paper.png" alt="drawing" width="500"/>

-This work was published at the [MDPI Remote Sensing](https://www.mdpi.com/journal/remotesensing) journal.
+This work was published in the [MDPI Remote Sensing](https://www.mdpi.com/journal/remotesensing) journal.
 Access the paper [here](https://www.mdpi.com/2072-4292/12/21/3555).

-We detect lake ice in MODIS and VIIRS optical satellite images using support vector machines aided by an automatic feature seclection by XGBoost.
+We detect lake ice in MODIS and VIIRS optical satellite images using support vector machines aided by an automatic feature selection by XGBoost.
 Here, we cast lake ice detection as a 2-class (frozen, non-frozen) classification problem.
-Additionally, we use the freely available (online) webcam data to monitor lake ice using Deep-U-Lab network.
+Additionally, we use the freely available (online) webcam data to monitor lake ice using the Deep-U-Lab network.
 Access the tensorflow-based repository [here](https://github.com/czarmanu/deeplab-lakeice-webcams) to browse the Deep-U-Lab code, pre-trained model etc.

 Kindly cite the following paper, if you use this project in your research: